meteorologytoday/paper-figures-2024-SST_structures/README.md

 1. SST map and spectrum
 2. Exp design + vertical profile
 3. Time series.
+4. Reference atmosphere state.
-4. Atmospheric response plot part 1: cross-section.
+5. Atmospheric response plot part 1: cross-section.
-5. Atmospheric response plot part 2: horizontal mean.
+6. Atmospheric response plot part 2: horizontal mean.
-6. IWV and precipitation as functions of dSST and wavelength L.
-7. Divergence and convergence analysis.
+7. Divergence budget analysis 1.
+8. Divergence budget analysis 2.
-8. Air-sea flux decomposition as a function of dSST.
+9. Air-sea flux decomposition as a function of dSST.
-9. Air-sea flux decomposition as a function of wavelength L.
+10. Air-sea flux decomposition as a function of wavelength L.
-10. Linearity as a function of wavelength L.
+11. Linearity as a function of wavelength L.
-11. Coherence analysis.
+12. Coherence analysis.
+13. Rossby number as a function of wavelength L.